EvaisaDev/UnityNetcodePatcher/README.md

 ### MSBuild

 > [!IMPORTANT]
+> Since VisualStudio still uses a .NET Framework based MSBuild, some dependendcies requiring .NET Standard 2.1 cannot be loaded into the build host process.
-> Due to issues with Visual Studio the MSBuild plugin is not currently working properly with it, using the CLI tool and post build event is recommended if you are using Visual Studio.
+> Using the CLI tool and post build event is recommended if you are using Visual Studio.
+> You can use both the SDK and CLI tool depending on your build environemnt.
+See the example under "Usage with VisualStudio" below.
 > *Alternatively you can manually run `dotnet build` from commandline if you do want to use MSBuild.*

 NetcodePatcher has an MSBuild plugin that can be applied with minimal configuration.